KEINOS/Dockerfile_of_SQLite3/README.md

 This container includes a [simple test script](https://github.com/KEINOS/Dockerfile_of_SQLite3/blob/master/run-test.sh).

 You can run the script to see if the container and `sqlite3` binary is working.
+Though, not sutiable for HEALTHCHECK usage.

 ```shellsession
 $ docker run --rm keinos/sqlite3 /run-test.sh